 Waste Minimization by enhancing reduction, reuse, and recycling efforts;

-Resource Stewardship by expanding conservation on campus, through environmentally friendly land, habitat, and watershed management practices;
+Resource Stewardship by expanding natural resource conservation on campus, through environmentally friendly land, habitat, and watershed management practices;